 Learn more about our residency and fellowship programs.

-Cook County Health currently offers clinical rotations to qualified allied health students – Nurse Practitioners and Physician Assistants – based on current agreements with educational institutions.
+Cook County Health currently offers clinical rotations to qualified Advanced Practice Provider students – Nurse Practitioners and Physician Assistants – based on current affiliation agreements with educational institutions.

-Clinical rotations are scheduled by the affiliated school’s program coordinator.
-Please do not contact clinical providers directly to set up desired rotations for their students.
+Clinical rotations are scheduled by the affiliated school’s program coordinators only.
+Affiliated school’s program coordinators should contact clinical providers directly to set up desired rotations for their students.
 All clinical rotations are based on Cook County Health clinical providers availability, which can be accessed through a link sent to program coordinators directly (only if your institution has a valid affiliation agreement).
 To find out more, click on the link below: